Warwick Scholars Undergraduates

-Once your results have been confirmed and you've accepted your place to study with us here at Warwick, you will be sent an invitation to join the Warwick Scholars undergraduate programme by the programme coordinator.
+Once your results have been confirmed and you've accepted your place to study with us here at Warwick, you will be sent an invitation to join the Warwick Scholars undergraduate programme by the programme lead.
 To accept your place, you'll be asked to read through and sign our Warwick Scholars Student Agreement which will be shared with you as part of the invitation and complete our Warwick Scholars UG programme starter survey.

 WarwickScholars at warwick dot ac dot uk